cloudflare/cloudflare-docs/content/cache/concepts/cache-control.md

 # Origin Cache Control

 Origin Cache Control is a Cloudflare feature.
-When enabled on an Enterprise website, it indicates that Cloudflare should strictly respect Cache-Control directives received from the origin server.
-Free, Pro and Business websites have this feature enabled by default.
+When enabled on an Enterprise customer's website, it indicates that Cloudflare should strictly respect `Cache-Control` directives received from the origin server.
+Free, Pro and Business customers have this feature enabled by default.

-Cache-Control directives in the HTTP response from your origin server provide specific caching instructions to intermediary services like Cloudflare (link).
+`Cache-Control` directives in the HTTP response from your origin server provide specific [caching instructions](https://datatracker.ietf.org/doc/html/rfc7234) to intermediary services like Cloudflare.

-With the Origin Cache Control feature enabled, Cache-Control directives present in the origin server's response will be followed as specified.
+With the Origin Cache Control feature enabled, `Cache-Control` directives present in the origin server's response will be followed as specified.
 For example, if the response includes a `max-age` directive of 3600 seconds, Cloudflare will cache the resource for that duration before checking the origin server again for updates.

-Using Cloudflare's [Cache Rules](/cache/how-to/cache-rules/) allows users to either augment or override an origin server's Cache-Control headers or default policies set by Cloudflare (link).
+Using Cloudflare's [Cache Rules](/cache/how-to/cache-rules/) allows users to either augment or override an origin server's `Cache-Control` headers or [default policies](/cache/concepts/default-cache-behavior/) set by Cloudflare.

 In the following sections, we will provide more details regarding:

-- The most common Cache-Control directives.
+- The most common `Cache-Control` directives.
 - How to enable Origin Cache Control.
-- How Origin Cache Control behaves with Cache-Control directives.
+- How Origin Cache Control behaves with `Cache-Control` directives.
-- How other Cloudflare products interact with Cache-Control directives.
+- How other Cloudflare products interact with `Cache-Control` directives.

-## Cache-control directives
+## `Cache-control` directives

-A Cache-Control header can include a number of directives, and the directive dictates who can cache a resource along with how long those resources can be cached before they must be updated.
+A `Cache-Control` header can include a number of directives, and the directive dictates who can cache a resource along with how long those resources can be cached before they must be updated.

 {{<Aside type="note" header="Note">}}

-For more information about Cache-Control directives at origin servers, refer to the [Mozilla Cache-Control documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).
+For more information about `Cache-Control` directives at origin servers, refer to the [Mozilla Cache-Control documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).

 {{</Aside>}}